Interstate 95 in Rhode Island: Providence area

 The construction of I-95 split the city of Providence in two, cutting off the city's western neighborhoods from downtown and its eastern neighborhoods.

 Among the areas affected was Cathedral Square, which had been a bustling center of civic life before World War II.
 I-95, constructed adjacent to Cathedral Square, changed the area's character forever.
 A 1972 redesign by I. M. Pei attempted to revitalize the square but failed.

 Pawtucket area

 The people of Pawtucket feared the construction of I-95 as early as 1949.
 Editions of The Times and The Providence Journal in 1949 recall how neighbors in the Woodlawn section of Pawtucket feared the construction of the highway.
 According to Rhode Island Department of Transportation (RIDOT) blueprints, the highway was originally planned for the west side of Pawtucket, avoiding the Blackstone River.
 The highway was originally designed to be constructed east of the New York and New Haven Railroad tracks and create underpasses on Mineral Spring Avenue, Broad Street, and Dexter Street.
 The highway was meant to travel east of Pawtucket/Central Falls station and into South Attleboro, Massachusetts.

 The Pawtucket River Bridge is part of I-95 and has been replaced.

+Future

+In January 2024, the state of Rhode Island was rewarded an $81 million federal grant to construct the missing movements between I-95 and Route 4 in Warwick.
+A new I-95 South entrance ramp from Route 2 at the adjacent interchange will also be constructed.